deakjahn/isolate_handler/README.md

 }

 // This function happens in the isolate.
-// Important: Entrypoint should be either at the root or static
+// Important: `entryPoint` should be either at root level or a static function.
-// function.
-Otherwise it will throw an exception. void entryPoint(Map<String, dynamic> context) {
+// Otherwise it will throw an exception. void entryPoint(Map<String, dynamic> context) {
   // Calling initialize from the entry point with the context is
   // required if communication is desired.
 It returns a messenger which